CommonAccord/Site-Org/Doc/Privacy/CPBR/Bill/CPBR_Act_Of_2015_Title_2.md

 1.1.Ti=Unfair or Deceptive Acts or Practices

-1.1.sec=A violation of Title I of {this_Act} shall be treated as an unfair or deceptive act or practice in violation of section 5 of the Federal Trade Commission Act (15 U.S.C. § 45).
+1.1.sec=A violation of Title I of {this_Act} shall be treated as an unfair or deceptive act or practice in violation of section 5 of the Federal Trade Commission Act (15 U.S.C. &sect; 45).

 Note=Sounds like error of omission.